xiam/go-playground/README.md

 ## What's wrong with the Go Playground?

 Nothing really.
-The official [Go Playground][1] runs on a [sandbox][5], which is the recommened way of doing things like executing code from untrusted sources, since it minimizes the risk of crackers abusing the system.
+The official [Go Playground][1] runs on a [sandbox][5], which is the recommended way of doing things like executing code from untrusted sources, since it minimizes the risk of crackers abusing the system.

 However, if you ever need to showcase features that require network, a real